CDCgov/wastewater-informed-covid-forecasting/batch/README.md

 python3 batch/setup_job.py input/eval_config.yaml post_process my-demo-postprocess-job wastewater-demo-pool
 ````

 Note that you should wait for all tasks in `fit` to finish before kicking off the `post_process` job.
-Eventually .
+Eventually, we may unify these into a single job, in which the postprocess tasks wait for the corresponding fitting tasks to finish, but we have not yet implemented this.

 > [!NOTE]
 > If you previously have previously used a job and tasks with these names and not deleted them, the script will error, telling you that the tasks already exist.
 Either delete the tasks or create a new job with a distinct name, e.g. `my-demo-fit-job-2`.